qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 feature following:

-* |radioButtonOn| :guilabel:`Margin around features`: zoom to the feature at the best scale, keeping around each the same margin representing a percentage of the map item width or height;
+* |radioButtonOn| :guilabel:`Margin around features`: zoom to the feature at the best scale, keeping around each a margin representing a percentage of the map item width or height.
+The margin can be the same for all features or :ref:`set variable <data_defined>`, e.g., depending on map scale;
-* |radioButtonOff| :guilabel:`Predefined scale (best fit)`: use the :ref:`predefined scale <predefinedscales>` of the project where the atlas feature best fits;
+* |radioButtonOff| :guilabel:`Predefined scale (best fit)`: zoom to the feature at the project :ref:`predefined scale <predefinedscales>` where the atlas feature best fits;
-* |radioButtonOff| :guilabel:`Fixed scale`: atlas features are panned from one to another without map item rescaling.
-Ideal when working with features of same size or willing to emphasize size differences among atlas features.
+* |radioButtonOff| :guilabel:`Fixed scale`: atlas features are panned from one to another, keeping the same scale of the map item.
+Ideal when working with features of same size (e.g., a grid) or willing to highlight size differences among atlas features.

 .. index:: Grids, Map grid